cedar-policy/rfcs/text/0061-functions.md

 The problem is readability.
 A reader of this policy has to work out that it is implementing the standard semantic version comparison operator, and not some bespoke versioning scheme.
 Another problem is maintainability.
 If you have multiple policies that reason about SemVers, you have to repeat the logic, inline, in each policy.
 This violates basic software engineering tenets (Don’t Repeat Yourself), allowing bugs to sneak in via typos or botched copy/paste.

 ### No custom parsing or error-handling
-Extension functions provide more full-featured constructors through custom parsing and error handling, but Cedar functions provide no such facilities.
+Extension functions provide more full-featured constructors through custom parsing and error handling, but Cedar macros provide no such facilities.
 This may make them harder to read, write, and understand.

-For example, you could encode a decimal number as a `Long`, and then make Cedar functions to construct and compare decimals:
+For example, you could encode a decimal number as a `Long`, and then make Cedar macros to construct and compare decimals:
 ```
 def mydecimal(?i,?f)
   if ?f >= 0 && ?f <= 9999 then